janis-commerce/log/README.md

 | 2    | Firehose Error                 |
 | 3    | Unknown stage name             |

-In case of error while creating your log into S3, this package will emit an event called `create-error`, you can handle it using the `on()` method.
+- In case of error while creating your log into S3, this package will emit an event called `create-error`, you can handle it using the `on()` method.
+- In case of an invalid log was received this package will emit an event called `validate-error`, you can handle it using the `on()` method.

 ## Usage
 ```js